brad-kolb/comparative_effect_thrombectomy/doc/analysis.md

 ## Treatment effect estimation

-### Expected chances of favorable outcome in a new trial

-The expected proportion of functionally independent patients in the medical arm of a new large core stroke trial is 8% (95% PI 3.24% - 18.8%) compared to 30% (95% PI 14.3% - 51.5%) for a new small core stroke trial, 26% (95% PI 11.2% - 47.9%) for a new late window trial, and 20% (95% PI 8.19 - 39.9%) for a new basilar thrombectomy trial.
+The expected probability of functional independene for a patient enrolled in a new large core stroke trial is 8% (95% PI 3.9% - 17.5%) compared to 30% (95% PI 16.7% - 47.9%) for a new small core stroke trial, 26% (95% PI 13.2% - 44.9%) for a new late window trial, and 20%

-The expected proportion of functionally independent patients in the treatment arm of a large core stroke trial is 18% (95% PI 6.08% - 41.6%) compared to 50% (95% PI 24.3% - 76.9%) for small core trials, 45% (95%
-PI 19.7% - 73.0%) for late window trials, and 37% (95% PI 15.3 - 66.1%)
-for basilar trials.

-### Relative and absolute treatment effect in a new trial

-In relative terms, thrombectomy is expected to increase the chances of a favorable outcome by 109% (aRR 2.09, 95% PI 1.16 - 3.77) in a new large core stroke trial, compared to 65% in a new small core stroke trial (aRR 1.65, 95% PI 1.11 - 2.5), 70% in a new late window trial (aRR 1.7, 95% PI 1.12 - 2.75), and 82% in a new basilar occlusion trial (aRR 1.82, 95% PI 1.13 - 3.0).
+(95% PI 10.0 - 36.0%) for a new basilar thrombectomy trial.

-In absolute terms, thrombectomy is expected to increase the percentage chance of a favorable outcome by 9% (aRD 9.03, 95% PI 1.28 - 26.2) in a new large core stroke trial, compared to 19% in a new small core stroke trial (aRD 19.4, 95% PI 3.39 - 36.6), 18% in a new late window trial (aRD 18.4, 95% PI 3.05 - 36.3), and 16% in a new basilar occlusion trial (aRD 16.4, 95% PI 2.64 - 35.0).
+In absolute terms, thrombectomy is expected to increase the probability of a favorable outcome in a new trial by 9% (95% PI 2.0% - 21.6%) for large core, compared to 19% (95% PI 5.7% - 33.2%) for small, 18% (95% PI 5.0% - 32.5%) for late window trials, and 16% (95% PI 4.2 - 30.7%) for
+basilar trials.

 ## Heterogeneity estimation

-The median estimate of the Bayesian I-squared statistic, defined as the percent portion of variation in estimated treatment effect due to between-trial heterogeneity and not sampling variation was 46.7% (95% PI 30.3% - 59.9%).
+In this meta-analysis, the median estimate of the Bayesian I-squared statistic, defined as the percent portion of variation in the estimated treatment effect due to between-trial heterogeneity and not sampling variation was 46.6% (95% PI 29.3% - 60.2%).
+In contrast to frequentist analyses, the I-squared statistic is of less relevance in this Bayesian analysis, since the reported treatment effects themselves are derived from the posterior predictive distributions, which average over the estimated between-trial heterogeneity.

-### Projected impact of thrombectomy in a new trial
+## Overall impact

-An alternative way to quantify the expected impact of thrombectomy in a new trial is to use parameter estimates from the statistical model to simulate actual patient-level outcomes.
+In order to directly quantify the expected impact of thrombectomy, we used parameter estimates from the statistical model to simulate actual patient-level outcomes.
 We did this for a hypothetical population of 200 total individuals, in which half are randomized to the control arm (best medical management) and half are randomized to the treatment arm (best medical management plus mechanial thrombectomy).

-Using this approach, we find that the conditional probability of any benefit (defined simply as more functionally independent patients in the treatment arm than the control arm) in a new trial of large core stroke thrombectomy is 93%, compared to 97% for small core, 96% with late window, and 96% with basilar occlusion.
+Using this approach, we find that the conditional probability of any benefit (defined simply as more functionally independent patients in the treatment arm than the control arm) in a new trial of large core stroke thrombectomy is 92%, compared to 96% for small core, 96% with late window, and 95% with basilar occlusion.

-The conditional probability of at least a moderate benefit (defined as a number needed to treat of 20 or fewer patients) is 76%, compared to 92% for small, 92% for late window, and 89% for basilar.
+The conditional probability of at least a moderate benefit (defined as a number needed to treat of 20 or fewer patients) is 75% for large, compared to 92% for small, 90% for late window, and 88% for basilar.

-The conditional probability of at least a substantial benefit (defined as a number needed to treat of 10 or fewer patients) is 48% for large core, compared to 83% for small, 80% for late window, and 75% for basilar.
+The conditional probability of at least a substantial benefit (defined as a number needed to treat of 10 or fewer patients) is 47% for large core, compared to 81% for small, 78% for late window, and 73% for basilar.

-The conditional probability of at least a remarkable benefit (defined as a number needed to treat of 5 or fewer patients) is 12% for large core, compared to 50% for small, 46% for late window, and 37% for basilar.
+The conditional probability of at least a remarkable benefit (defined as a number needed to treat of 5 or fewer patients) is 11% for large core, compared to 47% for small, 44% for late window, and 36% for basilar.

 # Discussion

-Numerous meta-analyses of stroke thrombectomy have been published.
-All have presented results in terms of the relative or absolute effect of treatment on outcomes of interest, without consideration of the baseline rate of the outcome without treatment, and how this rate varies according to the type of stroke being treated.
-Here, we show how incorporating this information into a meta-analysis of randomized trial data reveals new insights useful for clinical decision making.

-Clinicians should address four fundamental questions when engaging in an informed consent discussion with patients or family members:

-1\.
-What are the chances of experiencing the desired outcome without treatment?

-2\.
-What is the benefit of the treatment being offered to improve those chances?

-3\.
-What are the chances of experiencing the desired outcome with treatment?

-4\.
-What are the chances of harm due to the treatment, and what are the burdens of the treatment?

-While randomized control trials contain information useful for estimating answers to all 4 of these questions, standard meta-analytic models applied to RCTs by most researchers generally only address 2.
-This is a problem, since only focusing on the relative treatment effect of an intervention can obscure the actual impact of the treatment on individual patients.
-Here, we extend the standard model so that 1 and 3 can also be addressed, and show how this reveals new insights useful for clinical decision making.
+## Interpretation of our results

+Experts recommend that treatment effects should be communicated to patients in terms of the clinician’s best estimate of how the treatment is expected to change the probability of the patient experiencing the outcome that most matters to them.

+In the case of ischemic stroke, this outcome is typically functional independence.
+Thus, when engaging patients and families in a discussion over the risks and benefits of mechanical thrombectomy, the key questions to address are, first, what is best estimate of the patients chance of functional independence without treatment, and two, what is the best estimate of how these chances change, in absolute terms, with treatment.
+This is the minimum amount of information a patient needs to make an informed decision.

+Although there are numerous meta-analyses of randomized trial data from stroke thrombectomy, none have utilized this patient-centered, common language approach to data analysis.
+In this paper, we aimed to adapt the traditional statistical model underlying most meta-analyses in order to analyze data from all 22 trials of stroke thrombectomy from this patient-centered perspective.

+When considering the predicted impact in a hypothetical new trial, we found a greater than 95% probability of a predictive positive impact across all types of stroke, but that there was substantial and clinically relevant divergence across stroke types in terms of projected absolute impact on patient-level outcomes.
+We performed number-needed-to-treat based simulation studies to portray this phenomenon in a way that can be easily applied to real-world risk communication.

+We conclude that while thrombectomy is expected to have a substantial positive effect on the probability of functional independence in a new trial, this impact varies by stroke type, and the absolute probability of functional independence is still low, especially for large core stroke.

+## Comparison to other work

+Meta-analysis has traditionally been used to aggregate evidence from multiple clinical trials, carried out in similar but not identical contexts, in order to increase the precision of an estimate for an underlying but not-directly-observable quantity known as the average treatment effect.

+This approach is useful in contexts where there are multiple small studies with perhaps diverging results, or when the relevant clinical question is whether the observed results from a portfolio of trials reflect a real underlying pattern at all, as opposed to random variation.

+In the case of thrombectomy, however, we have arrived at a point where the relevant questions no longer have to do with whether we can confidently reject a null hypothesis of “no effect,” as the implausibility of such an hypothesis seems clear enough even before the application of advanced statistics.
+Instead, what we would like to know is what the results of the clinical trials imply for future patients, who by definition are treated outside of these trials.
+This requires a reorientation from a focus on using statistical tools to accurately describe what happened in the past (the average treatment effect) towards an approach where we consider what the data implies about the range of plausible outcomes for future patients.

+# Limitations

+Randomized trials as a guide to real-world outcomes.
+Simplified model.
+Lack of patient-level data.
+No systematic review.

+# Conclusions

+In this paper, we aimed to show how an extension of the traditional meta-analytic framework using techniques from Bayesian data analysis can be used to derive rigorous yet easily interpretable conclusions about what the current landscape of stroke thrombectomy trials imply for real-world patient care scenarios.
+Under this analysis, thrombectomy is expected to have a substantial positive effect on the probability of functional independence in a new trial, but this impact varies by stroke type, and the absolute probability of functional independence is still low, especially for large core stroke.